C++ Core Guidelines: Rules about Exception Handling

 }

-In this case, the exception is just an int without any semantic.
-What 7 mean stands in the comment, but should better be a self-describing type.
+In this case, the exception is just an int without any semantics.
+What 7 means stands in the comment, but should better be a self-describing type.
 The comment can be wrong.
-To be sure, you have to look up the documentation to get an idea.
+To be sure, you must look up the documentation to get an idea.
 You can not attach any meaningful information to an exception of kind int.
-If you have a 7, I assume, you use at least the numbers 1 to 6 for your exception handling.
-1 meaning an unspecific error and so on.
-This is way too sophisticated, error-prone, and quite hard to read and maintain.
+If you have a 7, I assume you use at least the numbers 1 to 6 for your exception handling.
+1 meaning an unspecific error, and so on.
+This is too sophisticated, error-prone, and hard to read and maintain.

 A standard exception